learn-co-curriculum/dsc-machine-learning-with-spark-lab/README.md

     best parameters :  {Param(parent='LogisticRegression_4e12b7861559618c2aa6', name='regParam', doc='regularization parameter (>= 0).'): 0.0, Param(parent='LogisticRegression_4e12b7861559618c2aa6', name='standardization', doc='whether to standardize the training features before fitting the model.'): True}

 #### Now try this again with other classifiers.
 Try and create a function that will allow you to easily test different models with different parameters.
 This function is optional, but it should allow for your code to be far more D.R.Y.
+The function should return the fitted cross-validated model as well as print out the performance metrics of the best performing model and the best parameters.

 ```python